hughesadam87/scikit-spectra/README.rst

     pip install pyuvvis

-To install all of the dependencies, download ``pyparty`` from github, navigate to the base directory and type:
+To install all of the dependencies, download ``pyuvvis`` from github, navigate to the base directory and type:

     pip install -r requirements.txt